• Home

 In the ensuing section, we’ll cover the importance of a Tornado Chart.

-Importance of a Tornado Diagram
+Importance of Tornado Diagrams

 • Identification of data patterns and trends